avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 title: Instant Music Library
 ---

+**Important: there is currently a problem in the Sonos S1 (v11.2) and Sonos S2 software versions that is preventing the addition of SonoPlus Music Library shares.
+Earlier Sonos versions are unaffected.**

 # Instant Music Library

 SonoPlus provides an easy-to-use, zero configuration, instant 'NAS' (Network Attached Storage) feature called **Instant Music Library**.